Step Down to Carry On Part 3: Let it Go!

-If you constantly overpack, reaching your goal of packing light is a process.
-Expect to work through a few tries before you nail traveling with a carry on only.
+If you’re an over packer, reaching your goal of packing light will be a process.
 There will be some trial and error, practice, and learning.
-Just as you would with a diet, you should aim to ditch the extra weight bit by bit.
+Aim to cut back on your packing bit by bit.

 First, a quick review of the steps we’ve already taken: